Traveling in South Africa: 10 Reasons Why Cape Town Should Top Your Bucket List

 Discover Safari Holidays now

 While small in size, South Africa’s most iconic city is hard to ignore.
-From rugged mountains to enticing beaches, lush forests, and bountiful vineyards, it’s easy to see why Cape Town has been voted Most Beautiful City in the World for the sixth time in a row.
+From its abundance of wildlife, rugged mountains to enticing beaches,and bountiful vineyards, it’s easy to see why Cape Town has been voted Most Beautiful City in the World for the sixth time in a row.

 As a local, I tend to be blind to the beauty that surrounds me every day.
 As a tourist, you’re probably thinking it’s too good too good to be true.

-If this is the case for you, here are a few snapshots of the most jaw-dropping places that make Cape Town the most beautiful city in the world!
+If this is the case for you, here are a few snapshots that pretty much illustrates why Cape Town should top your travel bucket list!

 While the brooding Table Mountain is definitely Cape Town’s signature feature, it’s definitely not the only one.
 A total of 1,180 peaks beckon all active travelers with rugged climbs and unparalleled views.